-We have not yet generated significant cash flows from the commercial sale of ONIVYDE.
-We expect to continue to incur significant expenses and operating losses for at least the next several years.
+We have incurred significant expenses and operating losses to date, and we expect to continue to incur significant expenses and operating losses for at least the next several years.
 We anticipate that we will continue to incur significant expenses as we:

-initiate or continue clinical trials of our most advanced product candidates;

-- continue the research and development of our other product candidates; - · seek to discover additional product candidates; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - continue to support our sales, marketing and distribution infrastructure and scale up manufacturing capabilities to meet commercial demand for ONIVYDE and other products for which we may seek regulatory approval; and - continue to provide the operational, financial and management information systems and personnel to support our product development and continued commercialization.
+- initiate or continue clinical trials of our most advanced product candidates; - · continue the research and development of our other product candidates; - · seek to discover additional product candidates; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - continue to support our sales, marketing and distribution infrastructure and scale up manufacturing capabilities to meet commercial demand for ONIVYDE and other products for which we may seek regulatory approval; and - continue to provide the operational, financial and management information systems and personnel to support our product development and continued commercialization.

-At our currently planned spending rates, we believe that our existing financial resources, together with anticipated net product revenues and net royalty payments from sales of ONIVYDE and the net milestone payments and reimbursements we expect to receive under our Baxalta collaboration, will be sufficient to fund our operations for at least the next twelve months.
+We believe that our existing financial resources, together with anticipated net product revenues and net royalty payments from sales of ONIVYDE and the net milestone payments and reimbursements we expect to receive under our Baxalta collaboration, will be sufficient to fund our operations into the second quarter of 2017.
+In addition, we have the ability to further manage spending as needed.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we utilize collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
 Our future capital requirements will depend on many factors, including:

-- the amount of net product revenues realized from ONIVYDE commercial sales; - the amount of royalty and profit sharing revenue from our collaboration partners; - the progress and results of the clinical trials of our most advanced product candidates; - the success of our collaborations with Baxalta and PharmaEngine related to ONIVYDE and any future collaborations with other parties that we may enter into; - the timing and amount of anticipated milestone payments and cost sharing reimbursements related to ONIVYDE that we may receive from Baxalta: - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our current and future product candidates; - the costs of commercial activities, including product sales, marketing, manufacturing and distribution; - · the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - · the extent to which we acquire or invest in businesses, products and technologies; - our ability to establish and maintain commercial manufacturing arrangements for the manufacture of drug product on behalf of third-party pharmaceutical companies; and our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates outside the United States and Europe.
+- the amount of net product revenues realized from ONIVYDE commercial sales; - the amount of royalty and profit sharing revenue from our collaboration partners; - the progress and results of the clinical trials of our most advanced product candidates; - the success of our collaborations with Baxalta and PharmaEngine related to ONIVYDE and any future collaborations with other parties that we may enter into; - the timing and amount of anticipated milestone payments and cost sharing reimbursements related to ONIVYDE that we may receive from Baxalta; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our current and future product candidates;

+- the costs of commercial activities, including product sales, marketing, manufacturing and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; - our ability to establish and maintain commercial manufacturing arrangements for the manufacture of drug product on behalf of third-party pharmaceutical companies; and - our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates outside the United States and Europe.